 They are flat sheets of pasta that have a wavy edge (if sold in the States).
-Elsewhere in the world lasagna is flat.
+Elsewhere in the world it’s flat.
 Invented in the 14th century the name comes from Latin where it was a cooking term for the pot originally used.
-Today lasagna is popular in baked dishes all over the world.
+Today this cut is popular in baked dishes all over the world.
 In between each sheet is layer of sauce, cheese and meat.
 Italian lasagna is most associated with Bologna in the north.
 However the recipe has evolved over time.
 So different regions of Italy each have their own take on what to cook with it.
-Lasagna itself is simple to make.
+By itself it’s simple to make.
 Semolina flour and water are all that’s needed, though sometimes eggs are thrown into the mix.
 Furthermore when mixed together, the proteins in the flour bond with the water to form a gluten structure.
 This gives the pasta its’ strength and elasticity.

 WHERE IS LASAGNA MADE?